DurhamDecLab/ARBInterp/README.md

 Instantiate the 'tricubic' class by passing a loaded field to it.
 It is not necessary to order the x, y, z coordinates - the code will do that itself.

+NOTE: as of version 1.0, a regular field (i.e. with equal grid spacing in all dimensions) must be supplied.
+A future release will handle irregular grids, but performance will still be best with regular grids.
 The interpolant field does not have to be cubic, only cuboid.

 If an N x 4 array is passed it will operate in scalar mode and return both the interpolated field magnitude and partial derivatives.

 If an N x 6 array is passed it will accept an optional kword argument 'mode' with one of the following switches:

 'norm' - this takes the norm of the vector field as the interpolant.
 Magnitude and gradient returned.
 'vector' - interpolates the x, y and z field components separately and returns them together.
 'both' - returns the interpolated magnitude and gradients of the norm of the field, AND the vector components.

 If no argument is passed it will default to 'vector'.
 If a 'mode' kword is passed but an N x 4 array is detected, the kword will be ignored.